More

 Three things I am particularly excited about and am anxious to see that will bring us closer to true interoperability, include the expansion of the role of the ONC (Office of the National Coordinator for Health IT) to become the Assistant Secretary for Technology Policy (ASTP), the increasing ability to segment data for privacy and security, and the federal governments focus on increasing interoperability throughout the department of health and human services, especially as it pertains to public health.

-As we continue to move the cause of interoperability forward through rule making, the launch of the trusted exchange and common agreement (TEFCA), and a more focused approach within HSS, it is essential to ensure that data can be protected.
+As we continue to move the cause of interoperability forward through rule-making, the launch of the trusted exchange and common agreement (TEFCA), and a more focused approach within HSS, it is essential to ensure that data can be protected.
 Recent advancements in data segmentation and the adoption of the FHIR standard mean that all stakeholders can segment and tag sensitive data to be shared only as necessary for improved care, and not when it might cause harm.

 Finally, the latest proposed rule from the ONC, now ASTP is a clear statement that they intend to support the CDC in their data modernization efforts with significant advancements in certification criteria for public health, going so far as to propose that healthcare IT used in the public health IT space be certified to accept data being sent to them.
 The 7 (seven) new criteria for public health IT mirror the certification requirements (in place and proposed) found for certified vendors of health IT.
 These new public health-oriented criteria call for public health IT to be able to receive, validate, parse, and filter the data being sent by certified health IT systems.
 Combine these requirements with the bombshell release of the draft amendment to the Health and Human Services Acquisition Regulation that will require any health IT acquisition by any HHS agency to be certified to the ONC standards, or where certification criteria are not available, meet the latest standards for data sharing and you have a clear message that the federal government is modernizing its infrastructure and will be bolstering their ability to respond to public health emergencies, Use case B in the Data Strategy.